This page contains affiliate links. Please read our disclosure for more info.

 When Will Japan Open for Visitors?

-As of April 2021, Japan’s borders are still closed to international tourists and no one currently knows when they will reopen.
-I think it’s unlikely before 2022.
+As of August 2021, Japan’s borders are still closed to international tourists and no one currently knows when they will reopen.
+It’s unlikely to happen before 2022.

 If you are booking a trip to Japan now, I’d make sure you have free cancellation.